 Exterior renovation in Corte Madera

-Corte Madera is a comfortable, well-kept Marin town between Larkspur and Mill Valley — flatland mid-century neighborhoods, wooded hillside homes climbing toward the Christmas Tree Hill and Chapman areas, and a convenient retail core.
-Its exterior story pairs persistent North Bay moisture with a real wooded-hillside fire consideration on the upper slopes.
+Corte Madera is a comfortable, well-kept Marin town between Larkspur and Mill Valley, with flatland mid-century neighborhoods near the retail core and wooded hillside homes climbing toward the Christmas Tree Hill and Chapman slopes.
+Its exterior story pairs persistent North Bay moisture with a real wooded-hillside fire consideration on the upper lots.
+That combination, not heat or sun, is what shapes the specification, and it means a Corte Madera re-side has to both shed and release moisture and, on the hill, resist embers.

 Considering an exterior project in Corte Madera?